MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

 1. In the **Create a new project** dialog, set the language dropdown to **C++**,  set the platform dropdown to **Windows**, select **Console App** from the list of project types, then select **Next**.

    :::image type="complex" source="./media/calc-vs2022-choose-console-app.png" alt-text="Screenshot of the Visual Studio Create a new project dialog.":::
-   The language dropdown is set to C++, the platform dropdown is set to Windows, and project types like Empty Project, Console App, CMake Project, Windows Desktop Wizard, and so on appear in the list of project types."
+   The language dropdown is set to C++, the platform dropdown is set to Windows, and project types like Empty Project, Console App, CMake Project, Windows Desktop Wizard, and so on, appear in the list of project types."
    :::image-end:::

    > [!Important]